querqy/chorus-elasticsearch-edition/katas/000_setting_up_chorus.md

 # Kata 000: Setting up Chorus

+> [!NOTE]
+> The steps here are wrapped up in the `quickstart.sh` but are hear to help you learn how the parts fit together.

 We use a Docker Compose based environment to manage and firing up all the components of the Chorus stack.
 Then you will have to load the data and configure the components.

 Open up a terminal window and run: